Kulgar/cic_payment/README.markdown

       def create
         @response = CicPayment.new.response(params)

-        # Save and/or process the order as you need it (or not)
+        # Save and/or process the order as you need it (or not).
         # Here is an example of what you can do:
         if @response[:success]
             order_info = JSON.parse(@response["texte-libre"])